Elianess/brute_hash/README.md

 brute force hash sha256 words consisting of five lowercase letters of the English alphabet with the ability to run search in single-threaded mode or in multi-threaded mode

 ## Task
- - Password cryptocurrency checking software using brute force attack
+ - Password cryptographic strength checking software using brute force attack
 ### Brief description
 - Find five-letter passwords with SHA-256 hash values using brute-force algorithm and display them on the screen.
 - Hash values can be read from a file or directly from the console (hash value entry form)